malva-ot/nomo/nomo-intro.md

 Any system of pattern recognition that yields a different answer for the sameness of two strings depending on the order in which the glyphs is evaluated is incompatible with Nomo.

-As an example, it is common in written English for readers to gloss over the substitution of a capital letter when it is in the first character of a word.
-Readers may notice the stylistic difference between Tomato and tomato, but will intuitively recognize it as the "same" word.
-There are cultural rules and conventions about when to use one style over the other, but they are perceived as the same word.

-However, when a capital letter is substituted in another position, most readers will recognize this is somehow a "different" word, even if they don't know what the difference is supposed to denote: toMato, tomaTo.
-Is that a product?
-A contraction?
-A transliteration?

-*Because it is at ordinal 1*, the `T` in Tomato is intuitively recognized as the same as the leading `t` in tomato, while *because it is not at ordinal 1*, the `T` in tomaTo is perceived as a distinguishing difference as compared to the second `t` in tomato.
-Such distinctions, even if fully and formally specified, are strictly prohibited in Nomo.

 ##### 4.1.5.2 Indistinguishable permutations

 A second illustration emphasizes that the identity of a glyph is independent of where it is found within a string.